-Minorities and Philosophy (MAP) is a collection of students in English-speaking philosophy departments that aims to examine and address issues of minority participation in academic philosophy.
-Though primarily led by graduate students, MAP also relies on faculty support and encourages undergraduate participation.
+Minorities and Philosophy (MAP), also known as Marginalized in Philosophy, is a collection of students in English-speaking philosophy departments that aims to examine and address issues of participation in academic philosophy by members of socially marginalized groups such as racial minorities, women and lgbtq folk.
+Though primarily led by graduate students, MAP relies on faculty support and encourages undergraduate participation.

-Through the MAP network, students can exchange ideas on topics related to minorities and philosophy, meet and support peers, and learn from other philosophy departments.
+Through the MAP network, students can exchange ideas on topics related to the group’s focus, meet and support peers, and learn from other philosophy departments.

 In the short term, MAP provides a forum for students to discuss these topics and connect with interested peers.
-In the long term, we hope that MAP will contribute to improved department cultures and facilitate increased participation of underrepresented groups in academic philosophy.
+In the long term, we hope that MAP will contribute to improved department cultures and facilitate increased participation of members of marginalized groups in academic philosophy.

 Our chapter representatives are: